-Theodocia McLean endorses The Making of Jake McTavish by D. M. McGowan for the author’s incredible story telling of Jake McTavish.
+I, Theodocia McLean endorse The Making of Jake McTavish by D. M. McGowan for the author’s incredible story telling of Jake McTavish.
 I invite you to also read: The Great Liquor War, Homesteader: Finding Sharon and Partners.
 D. M. McGowan tells us that Cattle Business is coming soon.
-I purchased and reviewed this book from a Kindle format.
+I purchased this book from Kindle.
 This review was completed on December 20, 2015.

 Genre: Historical Fiction, Western with a focus on Canada.